patopitaluga/iot-openweather-serverless/README.md

 ## <a name="setup"></a> Setup

-Serverless gives warning when using .env file so I've set the "setcreds" files as an alternative:

 ### Install Serverless Framework

 For some reason, latest serverless framework versions are bugged.
 Created using v3.23.0.